 UCSB Admissions Officer Cuca Acosta: Step Out of the AP Box and Truly Think

 Welcome back.
-Picking up from our Cornell piece on "scores aren't everything," today we move to stop two of the Admissions Officers Interview series.
+Picking up from our Cornell piece on "scores aren't everything," today we move to part two of the Admissions Officers Interview series.

-This time we sit with UC Santa Barbara admissions officer Cuca Acosta to understand how UCSB weighs course rigor against personal growth — and where the balance actually sits.
+This time we hear from UC Santa Barbara admissions officer Cuca Acosta on how UCSB weighs course rigor against personal growth, and where the balance actually sits.

 Background: the pressure to over-load on courses